Legorobotdude/dream-pixel-forge/README.md

 Russian alternative to SD with unique artistic style.

 ### Pony Diffusion V6 XL
-Specialized model for creating stylized pony and anthro art with high quality outputs.
+Specialized model for creating stylized art with high quality outputs.
 This model uses the SDXL architecture and automatically applies quality-enhancing tags to prompts.

 **Special features:**
-- Optimal for generating My Little Pony style art, furry art, and anthro characters
+- Optimal for generating stylized art
 - Automatically applies quality boosting tags for better results
 - Uses CLIP skip feature for improved output quality
 - Based on SDXL, so needs 8+ GB VRAM for optimal performance

-**Recommended prompt tips:**
-- For MLP style: use "anthro pony" or "feral pony" in your prompt
-- For furry art: use "anthro [species]" in your prompt
-- You can use special source tags like "source_pony" or "source_furry" for better style control

 ## Using Local Models